palaeoware/trevosim/docs_build/_sources/buildingfromsource.rst.txt

 Compiling v3.X using command line
 """""""""""""""""""""""""""""""""

-This has been tested on Ubuntu 22.04 64-bit with QT v6.x using GCC (64-bit).
+This has been tested on Ubuntu 22.04 and 24.04 64-bit with QT v6.x using GCC (64-bit).

 #.
 Install GCC and Qt using system packages: